Sunday, March 14th, 2021 2:00 pm

-Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its Wadsworth Public Library concert series with Americana group Any Road on March 14, 2021 at 2:00 pm.
-Any Road program will consist of a discussion of the history of American music which is broadly classified under the umbrella term of “Americana”, from its roots in blues and Appalachian mountain music, to the melding with folk and country that characterizes the genre’s artists most recently found on “Americana” charts.
+Ohio Regional Music Arts and Cultural Outreach (ORMACO) continues its free video concert series with Americana group Any Road on March 14, 2021, at 2:00 pm.
+Any Road’s program will consist of a discussion of the history of American music which is broadly classified under the umbrella term of “Americana”, from its roots in blues and Appalachian mountain music to the melding with folk and country that characterizes the genre’s artists most recently found on “Americana” charts.
 The ensemble will perform examples of the genre through popular music history featuring instrumentation such as banjo, mandolin, acoustic guitar, cajon and washboard.

 About the Artists

 Nancy (Rogers) Peters is a versatile percussionist who has performed with musical groups from concert bands, military bands, and symphony orchestras to jazz, rock and world-music ensembles.
 She received her Master of Arts degree in Music Education from Teachers College, Columbia University and a Master of Music in Percussion Performance from Illinois State University.
 She also completed doctoral coursework (ABD) in percussion performance at the University of Georgia.
 Nancy has worked as an educator and well as a performer, teaching both percussion performance and music history and appreciation courses at Illinois State, University of Georgia and Ferris State University.